johnnydecimal/johnnydecimal.github.io/README.md

 | Move  |               | 20:40 SQ221 SIN-SYD | 07:40 arrive SYD |            |            |            |            |
 | Stay  | Carlton Hotel |                     | Airbnb SYD       | Airbnb SYD | Airbnb SYD | Airbnb SYD | Airbnb SYD |
 | Other |               |                     |                  |            |            |            |            |

+- [ ] **John** to research Sydney Airbnb.
+  - Have had a quick look, there are a bunch.
+  - Budget £3,000 for the week for a central house with 4+ bedrooms.
+  - I'll have a proper look with Lucy over the weekend; she knows the area.

 ## Week 3